logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

 Step 2: Creating and configuring a storage
 ------------------------------------------
-The hopsworks clusters deployed by hopsworks.ai store their data in a container in your Azure accoutn.
+The Hopsworks clusters deployed by hopsworks.ai store their data in a container in your Azure account.
-To enable this you need to create a storage account and a User Assigned Managed Identity to give the hopsworks cluster access to the storage.
+To enable this you need to create a storage account and a User Assigned Managed Identity to give the Hopsworks cluster access to the storage.

 Step 2.1: Creating a User Assigned Managed Identity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~